Learn About Prescription Drug Misuse

 - Prescription drugs are one of the top drugs of choice among 12th-grade students, following alcohol, marijuana, and tobacco.

 - Youth who use prescription drugs are also more likely to smoke cigarettes, engage in heavy drinking, and use illicit drugs, including marijuana and cocaine.

-- Drug overdoses are a leading cause of injury-related death in the U.S. More than 67,000 people die from drug overdoses with 70% of those deaths due to an opioid drug.
+- Drug overdoses are a leading cause of injury-related death in the U.S. More than 67,000 people die every year from drug overdoses with 70% of those deaths due to an opioid drug.

 - More than 80 percent of people ages 57 to 85 use at least one prescription medication daily and more than half take more than five daily.
 This increases their risk of those drugs interacting poorly with one another as well as their risk of accidentally taking one medication too often or of intentionally misusing a drug.

 Opioids—Prescription Pain Relievers